STharHtet/grp1/Use Cases/use-case-20.md

 2. The system has access to the World Database through fixed value of 10 capital cities.

-3. The system extracts the population information of the capital cities in the world from the given database.

-4. The system sorts the top 10 capital cities for a country which has the most population growth that is suitable for tourist visit in the world.
+3. The system extracts and sort  the top 10 capital cities for a country which has the most population growth that is suitable for tourist visit in the world.

-5. The system generates the table of the top 10 populated capital cities that are suitable for tourist visit in the world.
+4. The system generates the table of the top 10 populated capital cities that are suitable for tourist visit in the world.

 ## EXTENSIONS

-	In step 2 of scenario which extracts the data, if the system stopped working then there will be an error prompt to display where the error has occurred in the program.
-The user then has the chance to fix the error and run the system again.
+In the step 3 of scenario which extract the data, if the system cannot extract the data, then the user has to run the program again.

 ## SUB-VARIATIONS